-It is best practice to apply for your Disability Access Certificate at the same time you are applying for your Fire Safety Certificate.
-If both applications are prepared at the same time by the same person, the drawings can be co-ordinated prior to submission.
-A Disability Access Certificate application should be made by an appropriate consultant, architect or engineer who is familiar with the Building Regulations and the procedure for applying for a disability access certificate.
+It is best practice to apply for your Disability Access Certificate at the same time you are applying for your

+Fire Safety Certificate.
+If both applications are prepared at the same time by the same person, the drawings can be co-ordinated before submission.
+A Disability Access Certificate application should be made by an appropriate consultant, architect or engineer who is familiar with the Building Regulations and the procedure for applying for a Disability Access Certificate.